-- Patients with an intraspinal hematoma should have VTE prophylaxis started within 48 hours of admission unless otherwise specified by the Ortho Spine or Neuro Spine teams. - b.
+- a.
+Patients with middle meningeal artery (MMA) embolization planned should have VTE prophylaxis held the morning of the procedure.
+Timing of VTE prophylaxis after procedure should be discussed with neurosurgery. - Patients with an intraspinal hematoma should have VTE prophylaxis started within 48 hours of admission unless otherwise specified by the Ortho Spine or Neuro Spine teams. - c.
 For patients requiring an operative spine intervention, VTE prophylaxis can be given until the night before surgery.
-It should be held the morning of surgery and may be resumed 24 hrs post-operatively unless otherwise specified by the operating team. - c.
-For patients on the minimal spine pathway OR preliminarily nonoperative with only upright imaging pending, VTE prophylaxis may be initiated. - d.
-Patients with an ICP monitor or external ventricular drain should preferentially receive enoxaparin for prophylaxis.
+It should be held the morning of surgery and may be resumed 24 hrs post-operatively unless otherwise specified by the operating team.

-B. Epidural, Paravertebral Block or Lumbar Drain Placement

-- a.
-Enoxaparin will not be used 12 hours prior to epidural, paravertebral block or lumbar drain placement while the catheter is indwelling, or for 4 hours after removal. - b.
+- d.
+For patients on the minimal spine pathway OR preliminarily nonoperative with only upright imaging pending, VTE prophylaxis may be initiated. - e.
+Patients with an ICP monitor or external ventricular drain should preferentially receive enoxaparin for prophylaxis. - B. Epidural, Paravertebral Block or Lumbar Drain Placement - a.
+Enoxaparin will not be used 12 hours prior to epidural, paravertebral block or lumbar drain placement, while the catheter is indwelling, or for 4 hours after removal. - b.
 Heparin 5000 units Q 8 hrs and SCDs may be substituted for enoxaparin during the indwelling time. - c.
 After removal of the drain, patients should be changed to the appropriate weight-based enoxaparin dosing if eligible.